muness/muness.github.io/_posts/2023-06-28-communicating-data-strategy.md

 This essay really fits into a series that I've considered writing for a years:

-- Using [The First 90 Days](https://hbr.org/books/watkins) to learn about a new challenge or role,
+- Using [The First 90 Days](https://hbr.org/books/watkins) to learn about a new challenge or role.
 - Use those learnings to collaboratively develop a strategy.
 - The [Five Dysfunctions of a team](https://www.tablegroup.com/product/dysfunctions/) and how they prevent buy-in.
 - Documenting and revisiting strategy (this article).